ischmir/P5/readme.md

+!!!!THIS IS NOT THE MAIN BRANCH!
+CHECK "NEW-BRANCH FOR THE RIGHT CODE!!!!

 This is the repository of project 5 by team 14 from the education Multimediedesignr on UCL Seebladsglade 1

 In this project we got the task to create 3 different media channels for one of the following companies.